Applications will open on February 1st for the following academic year. Applications submitted before February 1st at 12am will not be examined.

 It takes place on the first Tuesday of September (e.g. September 3rd 2019).

 Integration days for M1 BME students

-During the second full week of September from Monday until Friday
+It takes place during the second full week of September from Monday morning to Friday night.

 If you are part of our program you will have to attend an offsite interdisciplinary seminar involving ALL students from the five different tracks of the second year of the master’s program (BIN, BIM, BioMAT, BioMECH and MCB).